-Prevent Breaches when Working with Business Associates or Students
+Prevent Breaches when Working with Business Associates, Volunteers or Students

-- Business Associates are individuals or companies hired to do work or to provide services for West Cancer Center. - When Business Associates have access to sensitive information, a written Business Associates Agreement is required of them to protect the information. - West Cancer Center is committed to the education of future generations of health care providers and requires students to sign an affiliation agreement and confidentiality statement which is signed and kept on file.
+- Business Associates are individuals or companies hired to do work or to provide services for West Cancer Center. - When Business Associates have access to sensitive information, a written Business Associates Agreement is required of them to protect the information. - West Cancer Center is committed to the education of future generations of health care providers and requires students to sign an affiliation agreement and confidentiality statement which is signed and kept on file. - Volunteers provide support to our staff and patients are also required to maintain the privacy and security of patient information.